MBJohansen/Social-Graphs-Project/docs/wordclouds.md

   <img src="images/wordclouds/OldDramaWC.jpg" class="wordcloud_left" width="50%"/>
   <img src="images/wordclouds/NewDramaWC.jpg" class="wordcloud_right" width="50%"/>

   Once again "one" and "life" are often used.
 The words "love", "film", "find", and "family" are also used in both.
-In fact it is clear that a large aspect of drama movies is "family", since also words like "father", "mother", "home", "friend", and "son" are used in both old and new movies.
+In fact it is clear that a large aspect of drama movies is "family", since words like "father", "mother", "home", "friend", and "son" are also frequent in both old and new movies.

   <br><br>